-We are now meeting in person again!
+We are meeting in person and on zoom

-We are now meeting in person again!
+We are meeting in person and on zoom

 MEETING FOR WORSHIP

 The meeting for worship is the center of Quaker life.
 At any time during the week we can worship alone.
 On Sundays we meet to worship with others, sitting in silence, seeking to find God together.
 Unprogrammed Friends meet in silence because we do not want anything to distract us while we are trying to come close to God.
 There are two ways of doing this.
 We can think of our spirit reaching out toward God.
 Or we can think that we are opening our minds and hearts so that God can come to us.
 Whichever way we look at it, the important thing is that, in the silence of meeting, our spirit may meet God's spirit.
 There are no set words or ceremonies in unprogrammed meetings.
 All those present may be moved to speak.
 We are asked by the Advices to come "with heart and mind prepared."
 We wait for God to tell us what to do.
 If God wants us to speak, we believe that we will be given the words to say.
 One person may offer a prayer, another may read from the Bible, a third may give a message that has come during the meeting or has grown out of past experience or study.
 Sometimes nothing is said during the whole meeting.
 This doesn't matter as long as we have found God in the silence.
 Some people new to silent worship have found these suggestions helpful.
 Trying one or two of them each meeting can help you find your own most comfortable way of opening up to God: